If you are new to the world of thyroid problems then something like reverse T3 may be a bit of a conundrum for you.

 Your body will either turn T4 into the active thyroid hormone T3 or the inactive anti-thyroid metabolite reverse T3.

-Because this reverse T3 level will likely directly correlate with how you are feeling.
+Your reverse T3 level matters because it will likely directly correlate with how you are feeling.

-There are many triggers that cause your body to start creating reverse T3 over T3.
+There are many triggers that cause your body to start over creating reverse T3 but let’s go over the most common.

 If you can avoid them then you can improve your thyroid function by improving your T3 levels.